magicaltrap/clickbait_weka/README.md

 ![ratio](./images/01_ratio.PNG)

 2. Let's use a basic [Naive Bayes classifier model](https://en.wikipedia.org/wiki/Naive_Bayes_classifier "Naive Bayes") for this task first.
-Open the `Classify` tab and choose a Filtered Classifier: `Weka->classifiers->meta->FilteredClassifier`.
+Open the `Classify` tab and choose a Filtered Classifier: `weka->classifiers->meta->FilteredClassifier`.
 If you have used Weka before, you may wonder why not use the Naive Bayes classifier immediately (`weka->classifiers->bayes->NaiveBayes`) instead of a `FilteredClassifier`?
 It's because of the first feature in our preprocessed file `ID (of an example)`.
-Normally, you would just add numeric (e.g. `word count`) or nominal features (e.g. `whether start with number`) in an .arff file.
+Normally, you would just add numeric (e.g. `word count`) or nominal features (e.g. `whether start with number`) in an `.arff` file.
 In that case, you could directly use Weka models on the dataset.
 The `ID` of an instance is neither numeric nor nominal so this is something that a Weka model can't process and we need a `FilteredClassifier` for that.
 With a `FilteredClassifier` we can tell the model to ignore a feature during training but still keep it in the datatset.
 I decided to add the `ID` in the .arff file so I can output predictions during test time later (`e.g. ID: 858224473597779969, prediction: "clickbait"` as a .txt or .csv file) if necessary.

 ![filtered](./images/02_filtered_classifier.PNG)

 3. Click on "FilteredClassifier" (1).
 Choose from "classifier" tab `NaiveBayes (weka->classifiers->bayes->NaiveBayes)`(2).
 Then choose from the "filter" tab `weka->filters->unsupervised->attribute->Remove` (3).
 With this, we can ignore an attribute during training time.
-Click on "Remove" and type "First" in the "attributeIndices" tab.
+Click on "Remove" and type "First" in the `attributeIndices` tab.
 This will ignore our first feature (`ID`) during training time.

 ![remove](./images/03_remove.PNG)

 4) Now press `Start` to train our Machine Learning model.
 You can use either `Use training set`, `Cross-validation` or `Percentage split`.
 I use 10-Folds Cross-validation for now.
-Weka prints out an overview of our results with many useful scores and numbers:
+Weka prints out an overview of our results with many useful scores:

 ![training_results](./images/04_training_results.PNG)

-As we can see, our Naive Bayes model classified 10761 correct examples (78.9%) and 2878 incorrect examples (21.1%).
+As we can see, our Naive Bayes model classified 10761 correct examples (**78.9%**) and 2878 incorrect examples (**21.1%**).
 So at least, it is a bit better than our initial dataset distribition split (76%/24%).
 However, a bit alarming is the low "True Positive" (TP) rate of 0.440 for clickbait posts and the high "False Positive" (FP) rate of 0.560 (marking clickbait posts as no-clickbait) respectively.
 This means that our current model is bad at detecting clickbait posts when it sees one.

  **Confusion matrix of our Naive Bayes Model**